 The school is outstanding in promoting community cohesion.
 There is a growing shared vision and commitment to serving the common good and to celebrating everyone’s unique gifts and talents.
 Children are given many opportunities to develop in a variety of activities through music, drama, sports etc. Leadership at all levels values diversity and ensures equal opportunities.
 Parents are encouraged to become actively involved in the life of the school.
 A variety of opportunities are provided for parents and carers to share their views and opinions.
 Collective Worship celebrates, reflects and respects the diversity of belief and culture within the wider community.
 The Religious Education Programme, Come and See, is used effectively to provide support to community cohesion.
 Learners have had opportunity to explore the beliefs and values of other faiths: Judaism and Islam.
 Several visitors of different religious beliefs have attended school enriching the learning experience of the learners.
 The school community shows a concern for the well being of those less fortunate than themselves in their support of local and national charities e.g. CAFOD, Nugent Care and Operation Christmas Child.
 Governors feel able to come into school at any time and are welcomed into classes to visit or to attend assemblies and school Masses.
-The headteacher is working with Cape UK to promote community cohesion through arts, creativity and culture.
 The school holds focus weeks where issues such as bullying and racism are addressed.

 These are the opinions of the archdiocese team who inspected the school.

 As mentioned we support a number of local, national and global charities to develop our pupils’ appreciation of how fortunate we are and how important it is to care for others.

 Liverpool shoppers were treated to the sounds and sights of China following a 5,000 mile journey by one the country’s most famous musical troupes.

 The musicians and dancers performed at a two-day exhibition of culture which took place in the city centre.